The Drug Enforcement Agency classifies marijuana as a Schedule I drug — but does that extend to all cannabinoids?

 Delta 8 THC is not considered a Schedule I drug as long as it’s made from hemp.

-Despite being a form of THC, delta 8 is a tetrahydrocannabinol, is not listed on the DEA list of Schedule I substances.
+Despite being a form of THC, delta 8 is not listed on the DEA list of Schedule I substances.
 The same rules apply for delta 10 THC and delta 7 THC.

 The only cannabinoid listed as a Schedule I drug in the US is delta 9 THC.
 Other forms of THC are considered a legal grey area if they’re made from hemp and illegal if they’re made from marijuana.